talyh/bridge-bikeshare-exercise/homework_solution.md

 3) _**Other than the index in class, would we benefit from any other indexes on this table?
 Why or why not?**_

    Yes.
 An index on `original_filename` goes a long way here.
-   It can be perceived by the following, observing the different `cost` before and after the index:
+   It can be perceived by the observing the different `cost` before and after the index:

    ```
    postgres=# EXPLAIN SELECT original_filename, (ARRAY_AGG(DISTINCT start_time_str))[1]